Leave of Absence and Withdrawal

 - Withdrawal from the University

-- Complete the Leave of Absence Request [pdf] before the start of the leave
+- Complete and submit the Leave of Absence Request, follow instructions in the link.

 Returning from Leave of Absence